JuanDiegoYoung/NY-Airbnb-data-analysis/README.md

 You will find notebooks with the development of each challenge, as well as two additional notebooks with the functions used in each case.

-The proposal is also attached as a `.txt` file.
+The proposal is also attached as a `.ipynb` file.